W.I.T.C.H. (TV series): Broadcast

 In the United States, a special one-hour preview of W.I.T.C.H. aired on December 18, 2004 on the Disney-owned ABC network's Saturday morning children's programming block, ABC Kids, and on December 19 on ABC Family and Toon Disney as part of their Jetix programming blocks.
-The series proper premiered January 15, 2005 on ABC Kids and ABC Family, and January 17 on Toon Disney.
-On January 28, 2006, it began airing on Disney Channel.
+The series proper premiered January 15, 2005 on ABC Kids, and ABC Family, and January 17 on Toon Disney.
+On January 28, 2006, the series began airing on Disney Channel.

 As W.I.T.C.H. is based on a Disney comic series and was produced in association with Jetix Europe, it has been broadcast worldwide on the Disney-owned Jetix channels, as well as Jetix-branded television blocks, including that on Family in Canada (November 26, 2005 – March 10, 2007; reruns until August 26, 2007).
 In Canada, it was broadcast on none of the English-language terrestrial TV networks, but the French version was shown on the CBC's French-language television network Télévision de Radio-Canada (September 10, 2005 – October 27, 2007; reruns until April 25, 2010).
 In the United Kingdom, BBC's children's strand CBBC had aired it.
 In the Republic of Ireland, it was broadcast on RTÉ Two's The Den.
 In Australia, it was shown on Seven Network and its affiliates.
 In New Zealand, the show was aired on the 2 Kids block on TV2.

 In France, where this TV series was primarily made, it was terrestrially broadcast on France 3.
 (The second season was known as Dimension W.I.T.C.H. in the country.)
 In Italy, where the original comic came from, it was shown on Italia 1.